 In July 2011, utilizing her own student experience as a reference, Bianca became an advocate for the Military Spouse Education Initiative.
 She believes that it is possible for spouses to achieve their own goals around the diverse obstacles of military life.
 To date, she has worked with officials from the Departments of Defense and Labor, Congressional leadership, and the Joining Forces Initiative to work on the increasing need of educational opportunities for her peers.

 In addition to advancing programming for spouses, Bianca has appeared in media interviews, such as Fox & Friends, CNN Newsroom, and Oprah, and is a guest writer for The Huffington Post, SpouseBuzz, and Military Officers Association of America (MOAA).
 Currently, she is stationed at Marine Corps Air Station New River, Jacksonville, NC where she is a Consultant for Lifetime Television.

 Bianca is honored to join forces with the American Military Partner Association to advocate for universal support programs for all military families who give so much in the name of freedom for this country.
 She actively works to highlight and advocate for the mission of AMPA.
 United we stand as a community of one!
-To contact Bianca directly, email her at Bianca@militarypartners.org.
+To contact Bianca directly, email her at firstname.lastname@example.org.

 State and National Guard Affairs Coordinator: Chris Rowzee - Bio Coming Soon.